LucaPozzato/sense-pedal-board/README.md

 3. Upload the provided Arduino code (NICLA_MAIN folder) to the Nicla Sense ME using the Arduino IDE.
 4. Link Nicla Sense ME to Arduino MKR 1010 shield to enable WI-Fi communication.
 5. Upload the provided Arduino code (MKR_MAIN folder) to the shield using the Arduino IDE.
-6. Attach the Nicla Sense ME to your foot or another convenient location.
+6. Attach the Nicla Sense ME to your foot.
+7. Run Pure Data:

+- Open the pure_data/pedalboard.pd file in Pure Data and run it.

-7. Launch the Web Interface:
+8. Launch the Web Interface:

 - Open the web_interface/index.html file in your browser.
 - Use the interface to select and arrange pedals.

-8. Run Pure Data:

-- Open the pure_data/pedalboard.pd file in Pure Data.
-- Start the patch and begin playing.
+9. Begin playing